 CNR has developed multidisciplinary programs that encompass the natural and social sciences, with a strong commitment to undergraduate teaching.
 Our ten undergraduate major programs prepare students for graduate study and careers in biological sciences, health professions, environmental fields, policy, law, business, and economics, and include programs designed for students with interests in specific professions, such as forestry and nutrition/dietetics.
 Most are integrative programs that emphasize flexible, interdisciplinary approaches.

-Our seven minor programs allow any UC Berkeley student with the proper prerequisites to declare an area of specialization in addition to their major.
+Our eight minor programs allow any UC Berkeley student with the proper prerequisites to declare an area of specialization in addition to their major.

 Student in the lab of plant and microbial biology professor Michi Taga.
 Photo: Jim Block

 For details about when and how to declare a major, go to Choosing a CNR Major

 Genetics and Plant Biology (GPB) combines traditional plant sciences (physiology, biology, anatomy) with more recent biological disciplines (genetics, molecular biology, biochemistry) to study the role of plants in the global environment.
 The discipline emphasizes the study of plants from the molecular/genetic levels to the organismal level, including applications to biotechnology.
 Electives in the major are organized into five tracks: (1) biotechnology and bioenergy; (2) plant diversity and evolution; (3) plant genetics, genomics, and bioinformatics; (4) plant microbe interactions; and (5) experimental plant biology.
 Offered by the Department of Plant & Microbial Biology (PMB).